- Trust is a strong selling point for consumers. Blockchain can help nurture that trust.

 Ensure that any technology you embrace benefits end users.
 A McKinsey study suggests that blockchain doesn’t have to eliminate transaction intermediaries to generate value.
-Its short-term dividends will come from reducing costs, a process which could take up to five years to reasonably materialize.
+Its short-term dividends will come from reducing costs, a process that could take up to five years to reasonably materialize.
 It is possible for companies to start extracting value in the short term with the proper strategy, though.

-Highlight the value proposition that blockchain provides to end users.
+Highlight the value proposition that blockchain provides to end-users.
 Present case studies, testimonials, and other examples to highlight that value.
 Demonstrate how the basic functions of certain industries are more suited to blockchain solutions.
 For example, the core functions of financial management – transferring financial information and assets – align with blockchain's greatest strengths.
-Illustrate blockchain's applicability to end users to garner credibility for it as a solution.
+Illustrate blockchain's applicability to end-users to garner credibility for it as a solution.

-Create pilot programs for select end users, using those results to help market your strategy to customers.
+Create pilot programs for select end-users, using those results to help market your strategy to customers.
 For instance, Storj is an open-source storage provider that blends blockchain technology with big data.
 During its pilot program, Storj discovered that its decentralized approach could reduce data storage costs by 90%.

 Use these kinds of pilot programs to unearth similar findings.
 Once you have the results, analyze and apply them to your current strategy and explain what they mean for customers and clients.
 The more you can prove that their convenience is central to your blockchain strategy, the more likely they are to have faith in it (and your company).

 4. Let customer feedback build better products.